liang-chen/Vintager/README.rst

 Annotation Format
 =================
-Each symbol is associated with a bounding box of a type-dependent size.
+Annotation file contains a list of symbols, each having one name and its center location.
-Annotation file contains a list of symbols, each having one name and its center location. symbolAnnotator class reads annotation files, convert the annotation into symbol objects and display them on the image.
+Each symbol is associated with a bounding box of a type-dependent size. symbolAnnotator class reads annotation files, convert the annotation into symbol objects and display them on the image.

 Todo
 ====
-1, Evaluation
+* Evaluation
-2, The detected symbols will also be saved into a database which will then be fed into web-based application for the users to verify.
+* The detected symbols need to be saved in a database which will later be fed into some web-based application for the users to verify.
 User-labeled symbols will, in return, be used by **Vintager** to re-train the symbol models.
 This loop will incrementally improve the performance of our detectors and create annotated music symbol dataset at the same time.

 Requirements
 ============
-Python2.7
+* Python 2.7

-OpenCV
+* OpenCV 3.1.0

-Scikit-learn
+* Scikit-learn 0.17.1

-TensorFlow
+* TensorFlow 0.8

 API Documentation
 =================